summonersRift/summonersrift.github.io/_posts/2018-08-14-System-Design.md

 - When companies ask design questions, they want to evaluate your design skills and experience in designing large scale distributed systems
 - How well you do in such interviews often dictates hiring level/ salary.

-Note Most of the contents are a compilation of the references in some way.
+_Note_: Most of the contents in this port are a compilation of the references.